 - Overall, we rate Ammoland Right Biased based on story selection and editorial positions that routinely favor the right.
-We also rate them Mostly Factual in reporting based on proper sourcing of non-political stories, however when reporting on political issues they have made an unsubstantiated claim.
+We also rate them Mostly Factual in reporting based on proper sourcing of non-political stories; however, they have made an unsubstantiated claim when reporting on political issues.

 Factual Reporting: MOSTLY FACTUAL